A small 3.5m2 antique Perrusson floor - 1915

 Tile quantities:-

-Field tiles - 70 - 2m2 / 21.8 sq ft.
+FIELD tiles - 70 - 2m2 / 21.8 sq ft.

-Large borders - 36 - 1m2 / 10.9 sq ft. or 6.1 linear metres / 20 linear feet
+LARGE BORDER - 36 - 1m2 / 10.9 sq ft. or 6.1 linear metres / 20 linear ft.

-Half size borders - 40 - 0.6m2 / 6.2 sq ft. or 6.8 linear metres / 22.3 linear ft.
+HALF-SIZED BORDER- 40 - 0.6m2 / 6.2 sq ft. or 6.8 linear metres / 22.3 linear ft.

-Antique tiles were most commonly made in single or two tile moulds.
-Before current computer automation methods their moulds were made my hand and the colour slips mixed by eye.
+NOTE Antique tiles were most commonly made in single or two tile moulds.
+Before current computer automation methods their moulds were made by hand and the colour slips mixed by eye.
 Kiln temperatures could also be variable, as could the firing time.
-The result is that often tiles display subtle size and thickness variations and there can be tonal variations in colours, owing to the slip mixing and/or firing time.
+The result is that tiles often display subtle size and thickness variations and there can be tonal variations in colours, owing to the slip mixing and/or firing time.
 All of this makes these handmade tiles unique and adds to their charm.
 Some floors display their subtle variations in size and tones, some not, but when photographing we always take a random section of the floor so that it is representative of the whole.
 A tiler should always dry lay a section of the tiles to familiarise himself with them before starting to fix lay.

 Perrusson - a brief history...

 Jean-Marie Perrusson was not only known for ceramic tile production but also for the production of bricks and roof tiles.
-Many of the lozenge themed terracotta mechanical tiles in Burgundy bear the Perrusson hallmark.
-He built his first brick making factory in 1860 and started mechanical tile production in 1863, to which he added a workshop for manufacturing ceramic tiles in 1875.
+Many of the lozenge-themed terracotta mechanical tiles in Burgundy bear the Perrusson hallmark.
+He built his first brick-making factory in 1860 and started mechanical tile production in 1863, to which he added a workshop for manufacturing ceramic tiles in 1875.
 Further expansion of the ceramic tile production in the Saône-et-Loire was initiated (in Saint-Julien-sur-Dheune in 1866, St. Pantaleon 1870), and even beyond the department (in Sancoins Cher in 1870 and Fontafié in Charente in 1878).

-The Perrusson factory employed 40 workers in 1860, 80 by 1874, 130 in 1890, 300 at its peak in 1900, 280 in 1930 and 130 during 1945 to 1950.
+The Perrusson factory employed 40 workers in 1860, 80 by 1874, 130 in 1890, 300 at its peak in 1900, 280 in 1930 and 130 from 1945 to 1950.

 Ref Code: